datalogics/apdfl-java-maven-samples/DocumentConversion/README.md

 Converts a PDF to Microsoft Word, Excel, and PowerPoint formats.
 (Available only for Windows.)

 ## ***CreateDocFromXPS***
 Opens a XPS document and converts it to a PDF document.
+(Available only for Windows and Linux.)

 ## ***Factur-XConverter***
 Converts a PDF document and a Invoice XML document to a Factur-X compliant PDF document.